 We clearly owe a debt of gratitude to His Holiness for the excellent improvement he has contributed to the formulation of Bhagavad-Gita As It Is version 2.
 All glories to his service!

-I do not wish to burden my exalted readers with too many technicalities and shall restrict myself to a few prominent points only as follows:
+I do not wish to burden my exalted readers with too many technicalities and shall restrict myself to a few prominent points only in BGAII V2 as follows:

 We may for example ask: Did Sri Krishna 5000 years ago, on the battlefield of Kurushetra, say dharmyamritam or did He say dharmamritam (12.20).
 Gita Press version says Dharmyamritam.
 BGAII V1 says the same.
 BGAII V2 says dharmamritam.
 Which is correct and how does it affect the meaning?
 To a Sanskrit scholar this question may seem elementary and the answer self-evident.
 But for a layperson such as this humble self, it is legitimate.
 HH Jayadvaita Swami answered this question by saying: It doesn’t really matter.
 It makes no difference.
 The counter question will then be: “Why then change it in the first place?”

-We may ask: Why does V2 title chapter six “Dhyana Yoga”, when there is ample evidence that Srila Prabhupada, the commentator, wanted this particular chapter to be called “Sankhya Yoga”?
+We may ask: Why does V2 of Bhagavad-Gita As It Is title chapter six “Dhyana Yoga”, when there is ample evidence that Srila Prabhupada, the commentator, wanted this particular chapter to be called “Sankhya Yoga”?

 In the first sentence of purport 13.3, clearly “knower” should be plural, if only from a grammatical point of view.
 There are two knowers: the soul and the Supersoul.
 The soul and the Supersoul are never one in all respects.
 Advaita philosophy falsely claims that the soul and the Supersoul are one.
-This conclusion is firmly rejected by the Vaishnava school.
+This conclusion is false and illusory.
+This conclusion is therefore firmly rejected by the Vaishnava school.
 The Vaishnava school espouses the spiritual dialectism of simultaneous oneness and difference of the soul and Supersoul, one in quality and vastly distinct in quantity.
 The editor often seems to have difficulty to differentiate between the individual soul and the Supersoul.
+This is monism!
+This is anathema for the Vaishnava school of thought.
 We often find such confused tinge of monism in version 2.
 And why not use plural for “knowers” in the translation as well? “…to understand this body and its knower(s) is called knowledge…” However the opposition may argue, there is something wrong here.

 9.34, 11.55 and probably other verses as well: why does the English text not follow the Sanskrit order of enumeration?

 16.7 How are we to be believe that in the word for word, “pravrittim” and “nivrittim” have a similar meaning (two negations equal a positive affirmation), whereas the meaning is rightly opposite in the translation?
-(These two words are properly translated as opposites in both word for word and translation in 18.30)
+These two words are properly translated as opposites in both word for word versions and both translation in BGAII 18.30.

 We may therefore infer that he following English rendition will be most appropriate and most pleasing to the Supreme Personality of Godhead as suggested by His representative, Srila Prabhupada: